 Realities of Hazardous Construction Site Working EnvironmentsJune 7, 2018

 We all make mistakes – we’re human.
 From falling down the first time we try to walk, to banging up our first car, accidents are a part of our lives from the very beginning.
 They take place not only in our personal lives, but in our professional lives as well.
 Luckily, most accidents are easily remedied.
-However, certain industries tend to be more inherently dangerous and prone to serious accidents than others.
+However, certain industries, such as the construction industry, tend to be more inherently dangerous and prone to serious accidents than others.
+The seriousness of construction site hazards and risks affects many workers that have been injured on the job.

 OSHA and the Enforcement of Regulations